ThomasLaPiana/rox/README.md

 ![Rox Help](assets/help_screenshot.png "Help Screenshot")

-See the [example_rox.yml](example_rox.yml) for an idea of the planned end-state of syntax and functionality!
+See the [roxfile.yml](roxfile.yml) for an idea of the planned end-state of syntax and functionality!
+This is also the Roxfile used for this repo.

 ## Getting Started